Lestrigones/ExamenMQ1819/README.md

-# examqt1819
-construyan un nuevo servicio con las siguientes características:
-- Añadir usuarios al sistema.   // usurio
-- Obtener información sobre los usuarios.// info usuario
-- Mostrar las bicicletas disponibles. // productos
+Examen 16.11.2018

+The EETAC wants to offer a new service to campus to allow their members to share electrical bikes.
+For this reason, it requests that DSA students build a new service with the following features:
+- Add users to the system
+- Get information about users
+- Show the available bikes
-PARTE I: 6 puntos
+PART I: 6 points
-1. Implementación de la fachada (MyBike.java): MyBikeImpl.java
+1. Implementation of the Façade (MyBike.java): MyBikeImpl.java
 1.1.
-Las estructuras de datos que se deben utilizar serán las siguientes:
-● Array para almacenar las estaciones (objeto [])//estaciones ● LinkedList para guardar las bicicletas de una estación.// ● HashMap para almacenar los usuarios.//usuarios
-● LinkedList para almacenar las bicicletas de un usuario//listado pedidos realizados 1.2.
-La Fachada se implementará como un patrón Singleton.
-1.3.
-Todas las operaciones tendrán registros de depuración (LOG4J) al principio y al final de cada una.
-Registros de operación y error cuando se lanzan las excepciones.
-1.4.
-Integración en una prueba JUNIT proporcionada
+The data structures that should be used will be the following:
+● Array to store the Stations (Object[] )
+● LinkedList to store the bikes of a Station
+● HashMap to store the Users
+● LinkedList to store the bikes of a User
+1.2.
+The Façade will be implemented as a Singleton pattern 1.3.
+All the operations will have debug logs (LOG4J) at the beginning and end of each operation and error logs when the exceptions are thrown 1.4.
+Integration on a JUNIT test provided

-PARTE II: 4 puntos
+PART II: 4 points
-1. Implementar un servicio REST (utilizando las bibliotecas de Jersey) que permita mostrar el operaciones de la fachada: addUser, addStation, addBike, bikesByStationOrderByKms, GetBike, bicicletasByUser.
-Definir las rutas y métodos HTP para cada operación.
-2. Agregue las anotaciones swagger en el servicio REST y genere la documentación

-NOTA:
-- No está permitido el uso de "System.out.println"
-- Debes utilizar la herramienta Maven para gestionar las bibliotecas.
-- La entrega se debe realizar en un repositorio Github y cargar un archivo de texto en la tarea Atenea con la URL del representante
+1. Implement a REST Service (using the Jersey libraries) that allows showing the operations of the façade: addUser, addStation, addBike, bikesByStationOrderByKms, getBike, bikesByUser.
+Define the routes and HTP methods for each operation
+2. Add the swagger annotations on the REST service and generate the documentation
+NOTE:
+- It is not allowed the use of “System.out.println”
+- You should use the Maven tool to manage the libraries
+- The delivery should be made on a Github repository and upload a text file on Atenea task with the URL of the repo